conradknapp/next-social-network/QUESTIONS.md

 A 301 redirect is an indicator that the destination of the link has changed URL to a different URL, permanently.

 302 redirects are temporary, where we want to move the user temporarily to a different place.
 These considerations as to whether redirects are 301 or 302 are significant for SEO purposes

+- \_app?

+The Next application is wrapped in App, but we can create a custom \_app page
+\_app page is for keeping state between pages
+We can put everything on every page with it (such as a Header)

+- _document?

+To avoid FOUC, we need CSS at point of iniital render.
+Next has solved this with getInitialProps as well as _document (custom document).
+It is only rendered on the server and will inject the CSS in HTML.
+We need to restart the server upon changing the custom document